dascentral/dotfiles/settings/Settings.md

 ## iTerm2

 *As I was setting up a new Mac, I realized iTerm2 offers the ability to save settings within a local file.
-I have stored my preferences on Google Drive and have configured my latest iTerm2 installation to leverage that file.*
+I have moved my preferences to cloud storage and have configured my latest iTerm2 installation to leverage that file.*

 *However, I am currently unsure if that settings file handles ALL options within the